×

 • In-patient physical and mental health centers

-How to Become an Infection Prevention Nurse?
+How to Become an Infection Prevention Nurse

 The first step to becoming an Infection Control Nurse is earning an associate’s or bachelor’s degree in nursing before seeking licensure as a registered nurse through the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 After obtaining licensure, RNs should work a minimum of two years in an infection control environment.
-After gaining work experience, RNs can either pursue certification through the Association for Professionals in Infection Control and Epidemiology (APIC) or return to school for a two-year Infection Prevention and Epidemiology graduate program.
+After gaining work experience, RNs can either pursue certification through the Association for Professionals in Infection Control and Epidemiology (APIC) or return to school for a two-year Infection Prevention graduate program.

 1. Graduate from high school or pass the General Education Development Test (GED)